phosphor-icons/web/README.md

 </html>
 ```

+> [!NOTE]
-> **Note:** You can import as many or as few weights as needed.
+> You can import as many or as few weights as needed.
 Only imported weights will match and render as icons.

 ### Weights